why smartlab learning?

 SMART Goals

-Learners develop SMART goals (specific, measurable, attainable, realistic, time-based) and are encouraged to explore, document, and evaluate their process as they work toward those goals.
+Learners develop SMART goals (specific, measurable, attainable, realistic, time-bound) and explore, document, and evaluate their process as they work toward those goals.

-Daily journals and project presentations help students develop practical communications skills, both written and oral.
+Daily journals and project presentations help students develop practical communication skills, both written and oral.

 Collaboration

-Every SmartLab Learning project is designed for students to work in pairs, fostering effective collaboration skills as they learn to value one another’s perspectives.
+Every SmartLab project is designed for students to work in pairs, fostering effective collaboration skills as they learn to value others’ perspectives.

 Ready to start planning your own SmartLab?